 On Oct.
 5 at the Darielle Linehan Concert Hall at UMBC, Lauren, a two-time UMBC grad, received the 2017 UMBC Rising Star Award, which honors outstanding graduates of the last decade.
 Considering that only eight UMBC alumni received an award, Lauren is both thankful and surprised to receive the recognition.

-“UMBC has a lot of strong talent and awesome alumni who’re doing great things,” Lauren says.
-“But, I think it [the award] has a lot to do with how much I give back and how many different events I’ve supported with Northrop Grumman and UMBC.”
+“UMBC has a lot of strong talent and awesome alumni who're doing great things,” Lauren said.
+“But, I think it [the award] has a lot to do with how much I give back and how many different events I've supported with Northrop Grumman and UMBC.”

 While taking a computer science class, Lauren, a mathematics major at the time, realized the stark need for more women and minorities in computer science and cybersecurity.
 She graduated in 2015 with a bachelor's degree in mathematics and computer science and wanted to enhance the interaction between Northrop Grumman and UMBC.